Quasaur/thoughts/content/THOUGHTS/ENDING.md

 ---
-creationdate: 2009-01-09
-creationdatetime: 10:35
-zettelkasten: 200901091035
+title: "Thought: ENDING"
+draft: false
+aliases:
-aliases: [End of the World, Revelation]
+- "Thought: End of the World"
+- "Thought: Revelation"
 ---
-# ENDING
+# Thought: ENDING
+> [!Thought]
-The Bible goes into far more detail regarding how the world will end than how the world began.
+> The Bible goes into far more detail regarding how the world will end than how the world began.

 ## Dataview
 ptopic:: [[topic-APOCALYPSE]]
 type:: #type/note
-title:: "ENDING"
+title:: "Thought: ENDING"
 level:: 4
 social:: [ #ending #bible #apocalypse #judgment #newjerusalem ]